 (2) Public Welfare/Conservation of Water; if public welfare or conservation of water within the state of New Mexico, you must show how you will be substantially and specifically affected.

-The written protest must be filed, in triplicate, with the State Engineer, to the appropriate district office, on or before the last date indicated in the publication as printed in the legal notice in the newspaper.
+The written objection or protest must be filed, in triplicate, with the State Engineer, to the appropriate district office, on or before the last date indicated in the publication as printed in the legal notice in the newspaper.
 Facsimiles (faxes) will be accepted as a valid protest as long as the hard copy is hand-delivered or mailed and postmarked within 24-hours of the facsimile.
 Mailing postmark will be used to validate the 24-hour period.
 Protests can be faxed to the Office of the State Engineer, to the appropriate district office.
 If no valid protest or objection is filed, the State Engineer will evaluate the application in accordance with the provisions of Chapter 72 NMSA 1978.
 If a protest or objection is filed where the notice was not published in a newspaper, the protest will become part of the water rights file and the application will be cancelled for lack of newspaper publication.